AIWolfSharp/AIWolfCore/README.md

     * 1.0.1 : Fix the following bugs of RequestContentBuilder.
       * "REQUEST(REQUEST(...))" can be generated.
       * The content, which is given as argument of the constructor, is modified .
+    * 1.0.2 : Fix AbstractRoleAssignPlayer's creating a new instance of agent every game.
+This brings the great change of AbstractRoleAssignPlayer's usage.

 ---
 This software is released under the MIT License, see [LICENSE](https://github.com/AIWolfSharp/AIWolf_NET/blob/master/LICENSE).